RicktoriousLimited/AIresearch/docs/workbench.md

-# Semantic Workbench Architecture
+# Data Preparation Studio Architecture

-The Semantic Workbench delivers a cohesive product layered on top of the existing `SemanticEngine` extraction core.
+The Data Preparation Studio delivers a cohesive product layered on top of the existing `SemanticEngine` extraction core.
 The diagram below outlines the three primary surfaces and how they interact.

 ```
 ┌────────────────────┐         ┌──────────────────────────┐
-│  Web Workbench UI  │  ─┐     │  CLI (`php index.php`)   │
+│  Web Studio UI     │  ─┐     │  CLI (`php index.php`)   │
 └─────────┬──────────┘    │     └────────────┬────────────┘
           │               │                  │
           ▼               ▼                  ▼